playfulprogramming/playfulprogramming/content/blog/making-an-angular-blog-with-scully/index.md

 <h2>End of content</h2>
 ```

 Adding in the `scully-content` tags will allow Scully to inject the HTML that's generated from the related Markdown post into that tag location.
-In order to register this component in Angular, we also need to update our `blog.module.ts` file to add an import:
+To register this component in Angular, we also need to update our `blog.module.ts` file to add an import:

 ```typescript
 import {ScullyLibModule} from '@scullyio/ng-lib';